MixedRealityToolkit/MixedRealityToolkit-Unity/docs/mrtk3-overview/test-and-deploy/hololens2-deployment.md

 1. Add MRTK to your project and ensure your [project settings](../getting-started/setting-up/setup-new-project.md#5-configure-openxr-related-settings) are configured correctly to use the OpenXR pipeline and MRTK's feature set. **These features are required to deploy your project onto your HoloLens**.

     > [!NOTE]
-    > If starting from our [template project](../getting-started/setting-up/setup-template.md), these project settings should already be configured for you.
+    > If starting from the [template project](../getting-started/setting-up/setup-template.md), these project settings should already be configured for you.

 1. Navigate to **File > Build Settings**.